Process of Ageing - the role of telomere

-This means that telomeres protect the two ends of chromosomes i.e. telomeres play a vital role in protecting our genetic make-up.
-However every time a cell divides the length of telomeres is shortened i.e. a chunk of telomere is chopped off from the chromosome’s end.
-When a telomere becomes too short, the cell can no longer divide and becomes inactive or "senescent" and therefore dies.
+Telomeres protect the two ends of our chromosomes therefore they play a vital role in protecting our genetic make-up.
+However, every time a cell divides, part of the telomere is chopped off from the chromosome’s end, and the telomere gets shorter.
+When a telomere becomes too short, it can no longer protect our genome, the cell can no longer divide, and it becomes inactive or "senescent" and dies.

 The link between shorter telomeres and increased illness and shorter life in people was first reported in a study published in The Lancet in 2003.
 Individuals aged over 60 were recruited and divided into two groups according to the length of the telomeres in their blood cells.
-Those who had shorter telomeres were found to be more likely to experience heart disease and infectious diseases and to die earlier.
-Conversely those who had long telomeres at the beginning of the study lived an average of five years more than those with shorter telomeres.
+People who had shorter telomeres were found to die earlier due to higher mortality rates from heart disease and infectious diseases.
+Conversely, those who had longer telomeres at the beginning of the study lived an average of five years longer than those with shorter telomeres.

 Several other indications that telomere length is a good predictor of longevity have been reported.
-For example a 2007 study found that, in elderly twins, the twin with shorter telomeres is roughly three times more likely to die first.
-More recently, in 2014, a systematic review of published research found that telomeres are longer in women than men - and women typically live longer than men.
+For example, a 2007 study found that in elderly twins, the twin with shorter telomeres was about three times more likely to die first.
+More recently, in 2014, a systematic review of published research involving some 36,000 participants found that some studies suggest telomeres are longer in women than men.

-Individual telomere testing is still in its infancy and isn’t available on the NHS.
-So, for the moment, the focus should probably be on what we can do, based on the research published.
+Individual telomere-testing is still in its infancy and isn’t yet available on the NHS.
+So, for the moment, the focus needs to be on what we can do to protect our telomeres, based on the research published.

 What can we do to protect our telomeres?